naimo84/node-red-contrib-ical-events/README.md

 # Node RED ical events

+## under active development

 This Node RED module gets the events from an ical-URL.